 - Take care of your mental & physical health: - Start and end your day at fixed times.
 This helps create a balanced lifestyle.
 Switch your device(s) off at the end of the day. - Create an agenda.
 This gives structure to your day and ensures you mix 'you time' with work activities. - Think about your 'normal' routine when you get ready in the morning.
 Some people prefer to dress for work when they work from home.
 Others even go out of the back door and come in the front door to create a sense of beginning their work day. - Take regular breaks.
 Weather permitting, keep a window open for fresh air or go outside.
 If you do not have a garden or yard, do exercises at home.
-There are many helpful apps and videos online or you can start with our simple Stretching Exercises. - Avoid becoming chair-shaped!
-Fitback Physiotherapy offers their Super 7 exercises in 7 minutes to strengthen your back. - Our friends at Cardinus also have a useful smartphone app for both Apple and Android phones. - Keep in regular contact with colleagues to reduce feelings of isolation.
-A video call (Teams / Facetime / WhatsApp / Skype, etc.) is more beneficial than a phone call. - Schedule a virtual coffee break with colleagues. - Better still, get your manager to do it for the team.
+There are many helpful apps and videos online, or you can start with our simple Stretching Exercises. - Our friends at Cardinus also have a useful smartphone app for both Apple and Android phones. - Stay in regular contact with colleagues to reduce feelings of isolation.
+Video calls (Teams / FaceTime / WhatsApp / Skype, etc.) are more beneficial than phone calls. - Schedule a virtual coffee break with colleagues. - Better still, get your manager to do it for the team.
 This is one thing that does work better on the sofa! - If you feel isolated or anxious, speak to your manager or contact your employer's EAP.
-This can be an issue for new home workers. - Take a look at the Action for Happiness or Mind websites for more ideas.

-- If you're a LinkedIn user, check out Chris Croft's 15 ways to make self-isolation a positive experience. - Avoid distractions during the day wherever possible.
+This can be an issue for new home workers. - Take a look at the Action for Happiness or Mind websites for more ideas. - If you're a LinkedIn user, check out Chris Croft's '15 ways to make self-isolation a positive experience'. - Avoid distractions during the day wherever possible.
 This includes the people who share your home as well as social media prompts.
-Switch off social media alerts and set aside specific times to review it.
-You may also need to agree some 'house rules' with family members about interruptions. - Finally, another useful guide on LinkedIn from someone who has been working from home for a while.
-I don't know anything about Dave Officer, except that he is a graphic designer and he produced this excellent pragmatic guide.
+Switch off social media alerts and set aside specific times to review them.
+You may also need to agree on some 'house rules' about interruptions with family members. - Finally, another useful guide on LinkedIn from someone who has been working from home for a while.
+We don't know anything about Dave Officer, except that he is a graphic designer who produced this excellent pragmatic guide.

-Osmond Ergonomics, 21 Johnson Road, Ferndown Industrial Estate, Wimborne BH21 7SE Tel: 0345 345 0898 | Email: info@ergonomics.co.uk | www.ergonomics.co.uk
+Osmond Ergonomics & Wellbeing, 21 Johnson Road, Ferndown Industrial Estate, Wimborne BH217SE 0345 345 0898 | ergonomics.co.uk | info@ergonomics.co.uk